MÉXICO, COLOMBIA, ESPAÑA

 Amaranta Osorio is a writer, actress and producer, Mexican, Colombian and Spanish.

 She has a B.A in dramaturgy by the Real Escuela Superior de Arte Dramático of Madrid (RESAD).
 She has a Masters in Cultural Management (Complutense University of Madrid and SGAE) and did a postgraduate course on leadership at Harvard University.

 As an author, she has received several awards.
 Her plays have been performed in various countries (Spain, Colombia, Ecuador, Mexico, Denmark, Italy, India, etc.) and translated into French, English and German.
-Some of the awards are: Premio Calderón de Literatura Dramática , Premio de Textos Teatrales Jesús Domínguez and the Premio Teatro express de Caja Madrid .
+In Spain she received the awards: Premio Calderón de Literatura Dramática , Premio de Textos Teatrales Jesús Domínguez and the Premio Teatro express de Caja Madrid .
 In Mexico, she obtained a mention from the jury of the Premio Dolores de Castro and won the Historias de Té of the National Theatre Company.

 In 2019, she became member of the Sistema Nacional de Creadores de Arte FONCA, in Mexico.